 This Part applies to a subdivision in a special survey area declared under regulation 26A(4).

-[Regulation 55A inserted in Gazette 26 Jul 2013 p.
+[Regulation 55A inserted: Gazette 26 Jul 2013 p.
 3476.]

 55BA.
 Early lodgment for dealings

 A plan of survey for a subdivision may be lodged in order for dealings before completion of field marking if the survey is in accordance with this Part.